-The subject of organic and biodynamic wine continues to resonate with a growing segment of the wine-drinking community.
+The subject of organic and biodynamic winemaking continues to resonate with a growing segment of the wine-drinking community.

 We are consuming more and more organic and biodynamic wine — not just here in Australia, but worldwide.
 In a Good Food article last year, Callan Boys stated, “Globally, the consumption of organic and biodynamic wines has almost doubled from 349 million bottles in 2012 to 676 million bottles in 2017.”